By KBB.com Editors

 The optional dual sunroofs add a feeling of spaciousness to the interior.
 The fixed rear sunroof features a large opening and a power sunshade for when the sunshine gets too intense.

-Inside, the 2010 GMC Acadia is roomy, versatile and utilizes high-quality materials.
-An attractive two-tone look is used throughout the Acadia lineup, and a new cashmere color option is now available.
+Inside, the 2011 GMC Acadia is roomy, versatile and utilizes high-quality materials.
+An attractive two-tone look is used throughout the Acadia lineup, and a cashmere-color option brightens an already airy interior.
 The Acadia can accommodate up to eight people in three rows, with ample head- and legroom for all.
 Wide rear-door openings and second-row seats that slide forward make getting into and out of the third row easy.
 Behind the third-row seats is an impressive 19.7 cubic feet of cargo space and, with second and third-row seats folded flat, cargo room expands to 116.9 cubic feet.
 The interior's usability is enhanced with numerous cup holders, storage spaces and additional storage beneath the rear cargo area.Exterior

 With the Acadia, GMC smartly avoids the excessive body cladding that plagued some of General Motors' earlier SUVs.
 The result is a handsome package that looks purposeful and up-scale.
 Bulging fenders and standard 18-inch wheels give the Acadia a strong stance, with tasteful chrome accents and LED tail lamps adding a touch of class.
 A rear spoiler looks sporty and contributes to the Acadia's low aerodynamic drag.
 Other nice details include dual exhaust outlets with two chrome tips per side, chrome accents on the roof rails and beautifully-shaped headlamps.

-The 2010 GMC Acadia is a well-equipped vehicle that include, as standard GM's OnStar system with one year of complimentary service, AM/FM/CD stereo with six speakers and MP3 capability, XM Satellite Radio, seven-passenger seating, dual exhaust with chrome tips, rear spoiler, sliding second-row seats, fog lamps and 18-inch wheels.
+The 2011 GMC Acadia is a well-equipped vehicle that includes as standard GM's OnStar system with one year of complimentary service, AM/FM/CD stereo with six speakers and MP3 capability, XM Satellite Radio, seven-passenger seating, dual exhaust with chrome tips, rear spoiler, sliding second-row seats, fog lamps and 18-inch wheels.
 Safety features include StabiliTrak with rollover mitigation, anti-lock brakes (ABS), Tire Pressure Monitoring System (TPMS) and six airbags.
 The Denali trim adds mahogany wood inserts, heated and cooled front seats, dual SkyScape sunroof, perforated leather seating and 20-inch two-tone clad wheels.

 GMC offers a variety of convenience and luxury features for the Acadia.
 Dual sunroofs and a rear entertainment system make the drive more enjoyable and, unlike with some vehicles, can be ordered together.
 The interior can be outfitted with a touch-screen DVD-based navigation system, rearview camera system, tri-zone automatic air conditioning, heated and cooled front seats, premium audio with surround sound, a Head-Up Display, cargo area audio controls, rear park assist and eight-passenger seating.
 Exterior options include a power liftgate, High Intensity Discharge (HID) headlamps and an attractive 20-inch wheel package.